 "He is not enhancing Russia's global reputation," McCain said in the piece published on Pravda.ru.
 "He is destroying it," adding that by befriending tyrants and making enemies of the oppressed, Putin was losing the trust of nations seeking to “build a safer, more peaceful and prosperous world.”

 Mikhail Klimentyev / Russian Presidency via AP

-Russian President Vladimir Putin, second left, looks at a firearms plant in the central Russian city of Izhevsk on Wednesday.
+Russian President Vladimir Putin, second left, looks at rifles produced at a plant manufacturing Kalashnikov assault rifles and other firearms in the central Russian city of Izhevsk, yesterday.

 “President Putin doesn't believe in these values because he doesn't believe in you [the Russian people],” he wrote.

 “He doesn't believe that human nature at liberty can rise above its weaknesses and build just, peaceful, prosperous societies.
 Or, at least, he doesn't believe Russians can.
 So he rules by using those weaknesses, by corruption, repression and violence.
 He rules for himself, not you,” he added.

 Questioning Putin’s alliance with Syrian President Bashar Assad, which he called one of “the world’s most offensive and threatening tyrannies,” McCain asked: “How has he strengthened Russia’s international stature?”